ParthGandhiNUS/tp/docs/DeveloperGuide.md

 This method takes in the user's input as the userCommand, the master student list, a list of the recently deleted students and the next input as parameters, which then proceeds with executing the command as associated with the user's input.

-Given below is an example of how a user may add a student to the data base.
+Given below is an example of how a user may add a student to the database.

 - Suppose the user types in the command `add wario`.
 The parser first splits the input into two, checking for the command and the argument.
 - It then recognises the `add` command, which then further checks if there is an argument given.